Young JV

-Eduardo JV Arancillo Kapunan III (born July 23, 1990), known by his stage name JV Kapunan and also known as Young JV, is a Filipino hip-hop recording artist, actor, and basketball player.
+Eduardo JV Arancillo Kapunan III, known by his stage name Young JV, is a Filipino hip-hop recording artist, actor, and basketball player.
 He became famous for his first single in 2009, "That Girl" which was composed by himself.
 He produced his first album, Ready or Not under PolyEast Records and Doin' It Big Production.
 He performs on the variety show ASAP and is a member of an all-male group, A-pop, which is composed of JV himself, Sam Concepcion, Nel Gomez and Jaco Benin.
 He is a talent of ABS-CBN's Star Magic.

+Early life and background

+Kapunan was born in Iloilo, Philippines.
+He grew up in a prominent family and exhibited early talent in both athletics and music before finding mainstream fame as a hip-hop artist.
+He began high school at Cambridge University in London and finished at St. Joseph School in Iloilo, later studying Comm Arts at the Entrepreneurs School of Asia.